 The shape and appearance of your poop can tell you a lot about your health, and if you have noticed that your poop is stringy, you should know what it means.
-Most of the times, if you have stringy poop it means you have a lack of fiber in your diet, but if you are repeatedly noticing stringy poop, there could be a serious reason for that.
-Stringy poop is stool that is shaped like thin ribbons or a slim pencil.
+Most of the time, if you have stringy poop, it means you have a lack of fiber in your diet, but if you are repeatedly noticing stringy poop, there could be a serious reason for that.
+Stringy poop is a stool that is shaped like thin ribbons or a slim pencil.

 It is different than normal poop, because stringy poop is very narrow, and may even be flat in some cases.
 If you experience frequent this problem regularly, you may also suffer from the following: